VisHinu24/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  EXP 1: Mean and variance of a discrete  distribution

 # Aim :